-The Central Michigan University College of Medicine was founded for the purpose of producing high-quality physicians for underserved rural and urban communities in the U.S. Midwest region, particularly in central and northern Michigan.
+The Central Michigan University College of Medicine was founded to produce high-quality physicians for underserved rural and urban communities in the U.S. Midwest region, particularly in central and northern Michigan.

-Students admitted into the medical school will learn from a curriculum designed to prepare them to practice in these areas when they complete their residency training.
-This curriculum will utilize advanced technology, including state-of-the-art simulation and clinical skills labs.
+Students admitted into the medical school learn from a curriculum designed to prepare them to practice in these areas when they complete their residency training.
+This curriculum uses advanced technology, including state-of-the-art simulation and clinical skills labs.

 A view of the health of communities will also stimulate health-related research on diseases that specifically impact these geographic areas such as diabetes, stroke, heart disease, and cancer.

 The College of Medicine provides training for sought-after primary care physicians in the following areas:

 "We are a big school but we act and feel like a small one.
 Students get a lot of personal attention.
 It is truly one of our great features.
 The strength of CMU lies in our caring faculty and staff."Chris Brown, College of Medicine, Financial Aid.